ahlstromcj/seq66/README.md

         *   Issue #63: Initial work on rotating numbering of patterns, sets, and mutes, so that numbers vary faster by column than by row.
         *   Issue #64: Fix a bug in optional GUI, testing with Agordejo (NSM).
-        *   Added textfix.qss as an example of making disabled text easier to read.
+        *   Added textfix.qss to make disabled text easier to read in themes.
         *   Improved the saving/restoring of Edit / Preferences.
 Added option "Bold Grid Slots" to make the progress bar and progress border thick, and the slot font bold.
         *   Added the ability to reload the configuration via a button press that restarts the application.
-        *   In the live grid, no longer show progress bar moving in unmuted tracks.
+        *   No longer show the grid slot's progress bar moving in muted tracks.
         *   Mute-group names now stored in the 'mutes' file.
 Also able to edit them in the Mutes tab.
         *   More streamlining of configuration writing.